mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 end
 ```

-The code contains an exeption which is executed in case the apikey is not found.
+The code contains an exception which is executed in case the apikey is not found.

 The value of the environment variable will have to be defined if you search for beer restaurants.
-You can define the enviroment variable by starting your application as follows:
+You can define the environment variable by starting your application as follows:

 ```ruby
 mluukkai@melkki$ export BEERMAPPING_APIKEY="731955affc547174161dbd6f97b46538"